Server Settings

 Region: Enter here the AWS region in which the database is placed

-DynamoDB database configuration parameters can be obtained from the server as explained on AWS documentation page.
+DynamoDB database configuration parameters can be obtained from the server as explained on the AWS documentation page.

 Communications between the devices and Thinger.io are secured using the TLS SSL protocol.
-The chain introduced by default is an ordered list of the security protocols to be used for the key exchange, modifying that order we can balance between a more secure configuration, or better performance or compatibility.
+The chain introduced by default is an ordered list of the security protocols to be used for the key exchange.
+Modifying that order, we can balance between a more secure configuration, better performance or compatibility.

 This section manages all the parameters related to the registration of new users in an instance.
-By default this configuration is set in private mode, that is, no public user will be able to register without the express authorization of the instance administrator, who will have to enter the email in the system manually, however, it is possible to enable the public signup and configure exclusion criteria through the "Registration" section as shown in the following image
+By default, this configuration is set in private mode, that is, no public user will be able to register without the express authorization of the instance administrator, who will have to enter the email in the system manually.
+However, it is possible to enable the public signup and configure exclusion criteria through the "Registration" section, where a 'User Account Settings' is shown as follows:

 The following parameters can be configured